-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who sets us free.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who is ever reforming the Church and making all things new.
 Amen.

 Grace to you and Peace in the name of the Father, the Son, and the Holy Spirit.
 Amen.

 To what can we compare the Most Blessed Trinity?